fastai/course-v3/docs/start_aws.md

 <img alt="limit" src="/images/aws/increase_limit.png" class="screenshot">

-Type the message '[FastAI] Limit Increase Request' in the use case description box, then select your preferred language and contact method before clicking 'Sbumit'.
+Type the message '[FastAI] Limit Increase Request' in the use case description box, then select your preferred language and contact method before clicking 'Submit'.
 You should have an automatic reply telling you they'll look in your case, then an approval notice (hopefully in just a couple of hours).

 <img alt="limit" src="/images/aws/increase_limit2.png" class="screenshot">